igordejanovic/parglare/docs/grammar_language.md

         a_0: a_1 {nops} | EMPTY;
         @collect
         a_1: a_1 a | a;

+        terminals
         a: "a";

     So using of `*` creates both `a_0` and `a_1` rules.
 Action attached to `a_0` returns a list of matched `a` and empty list if no match is found.
 Please note the [usage of `nops`](./disambiguation.md#nops-and-nopse).
 In case if `prefer_shift` strategy is used using `nops` will perform both REDUCE and SHIFT during GLR parsing in case what follows zero or more might be another element in the sequence.
 This is most of the time what you need.

 Same as `one or more` this operator may use separator modifiers.